imsnif/bandwhich/README.md

 This project is in passive maintenance.
 Critical issues will be addressed, but no new features are being worked on.
 However, this is due to a lack of funding and/or manpower more than anything else, so pull requests are more than welcome.
+In addition, if you are able and willing to contribute to this project long-term, we would like to invite you to apply for co-maintainership.

 For more details, see [The Future of Bandwhich #275](https://github.com/imsnif/bandwhich/issues/275).